kamikat/moshi-jsonapi/README.md

 | Relationships                  | Yes       | `HasOne` and `HasMany`                          |
 | Inclusion of related resources | Yes       |                                                 |
 | Resource IDs                   | Yes       |                                                 |

+## Migration Note for 3.4 and 3.5

+Release 3.4 removed type parameter from `Document` object which can break your code.
+Please replace the type declaration with `ObjectDocument<T>` or `ArrayDocument<T>` if you insist that.

+Release 3.5 changes the dependency to moshi from runtime dependency to compile-only dependency, which means moshi-jsonapi does no longer includes moshi as a dependency for your project.
+And you need to add moshi to the dependencies of the project manually.

 ## Migration from 2.x to 3.x